DocuWare/Intellix/doc/installation_en.md

 This is recommended for most installations.
 In this scenario, the installation of Intelligent Indexing is very simple, because no further configuration of the database server is needed.
-You do not care about configuring the database - this is fully managed by the setup script.
+You do not need to care about the database setup and configuration - this is fully managed by the setup script.

 However, SQL Express limits the size of the stored data.
 If you expect a very high data volume (i.e. several thousands documents each day) then you should go for the other option.